CastroHL/disney-selenium-automation/README.md

 ### PrivacyPage

-Contains information and functionality specific to the Disney+ Privacy page, including URL validation data.
+Contains information and functionality specific to the Disney+ Privacy page.

 ### Tests